jkaho/readme-generator/README.md

 ## Installation
 1. Clone this repository to your local computer
 2. Open the command line and navigate to the cloned repository (the 'readme-generator' directory)
-3. Install dependencies by entering the command: npm install
+3. Install dependencies (npm inquirer package) by entering the command: npm install

 ![npm install](images/npm-install.png)